AtanasovAtanas/pb-interactive-csharp/EN/06-Nested-Loops/04-Nested-Loops.md

 ```
 In each iteration of the outer loop, **the whole** inner loop is executed.

-This happens in the following way:
+This happens the following way:
 * When nested loops start executing, **the outer loop starts** first:
   * the controlling **variable** is initialized and after a check for ending the loop the code in its body is executed
 * After that, **the inner loop is executed**: